mainangethe/twitter_clone/README.md

 # Twitter Clone

-This is the sample application for [*Ruby on Rials Tutorial: Learn Web Development with Rails*](https://www.railstutorial.org/) by [Michael Hartl](http//www.michaelhartl.com).
+This is the sample application for [*Ruby on Rails Tutorial: Learn Web Development with Rails*](https://www.railstutorial.org/) by [Michael Hartl](http//www.michaelhartl.com).